dkim1112/QuantaBot/ReadMe.md

 To use Quanta Chatbot, follow these steps:

 1. Ensure all dependencies are installed and OpenAI API key is incorporated into the file.
-2. Run the main.py file using the following command at QuantaBot (most oustide) directory.
+2. Run the main.py file using the following command at QuantaBot (most outside) directory.

    ```bash
    streamlit run main.py
    ```

+   This launches the **Advanced LangChain RAG System** interface.

 3. A page will be launched on your default web browser.